-- You will have patients with mobility problems who will need you to lift and move.
+- Patients with mobility problems will need you to lift and move them.

-- Changes in technology and procedures will require you to keep your knowledge up-to-date.
+- Changes in technology and procedures will require keeping your knowledge up-to-date.

 How to Become an Ultrasound Technician

-If you want to become an ultrasound technician, you can choose from among four routes to get there.
+If you want to become an ultrasound technician, you can take on of four routes to get there.
 The first, a one-year certificate program, is available only to those who have experience working in other healthcare occupations.
-If you do not meet this requirement, you should earn an associate or bachelor's degree in diagnostic medical sonography from an accredited program.
-It will take you about two years to earn an associate degree and about four to get a bachelor's degree (Diagnostic Medical Sonography.
+If you do not meet this requirement, earn an associate or bachelor's degree in diagnostic medical sonography from an accredited program.
+It will take about two years to get an associate degree and about four to get a bachelor's degree (Diagnostic Medical Sonography.
 Commission on Accreditation of Allied Health Education Programs).
 The Commission on Accreditation of Allied Health Education Programs (CAAHEP) accredits diagnostic medical sonography educational programs in the United States.

 What Soft Skills Do You Need to Succeed in This Career?

-- Interpersonal Skills: In addition to listening and speaking skills, you must have excellent social skills and the ability to sympathize and empathize with your patients.
+- Interpersonal Skills: In addition to listening and speaking skills, it is also essential to have excellent social skills and the ability to sympathize and empathize with your patients.